wp-plugins/booking-calendar-contact-form/README.txt

 Very Important Note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.0.3 =
+= 1.0.4 =
-* Fixed bug in the function that generates the url for the ipn notification.
-* Update for SQL issues - sanitized values.
-* Update to make the IPN work over SSL connections.
-* Fixed bug in email processing.
+* New feature to show/hide the calculated cost below the calendar
-* Updates to minimize conflicts with third party themes and plugins.
+* CSS update to avoid conflicts with the new WP default theme
+* Compatible with the latest WordPress 4.2.1 version

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support